yaronn/GifW00t/README.md

 Verified on Chrome 29 and Firefox 24.
 Will probably not work on some other browsers since some very new browser feaures are required.

-Options
+Settings
 ---------------------
 Click the GifW00t! panel bar settings button in order to change record settings.
 Important settings are:

-    Element to record: What element in your page should GifW00t! capture (including sub elements).
+**Element to record:** What element in your page should GifW00t! capture (including sub elements).
 The value is a CSS selector.
 For example if you want to capture '\<div id="main"\>' set the value to '#main'.
 Please always choose a Div element as the root for record.

-    Frames per second: How many frames should GifW00t! capture each second.
+**Frames per second:** How many frames should GifW00t! capture each second.
 This heavily affects performance

 Optimization